-The Commission requires at least two reports to be submitted in relation to each award - an Interim Report and a Final Report.
+For single year awards, the Commission requires at least two reports to be submitted in relation to each award - an Interim Report and a Final Report.
 The Interim Reports will trigger the release of the second instalment, subject to the Commission being satisfied that the project is progressing in accordance with the approved application.
+The Final Reports will trigger the release of the remaining balance of 10% of the total award.